legit-gaming/legit-gaming.github.io/BasicsOverviews.md

 <br>

 We can make our function a little more flexible by passing in parameters.
-Say we want to change the day of the week, we can tell our function what day we want to appear in the message.
+Say we want to change the day of the week; we can tell our function what day we want to appear in the message.
 We do this by adding a parameter to the function - in this case 'day'.
-If the funtion expects a paremeter, then, when we call the function we must pass in a value, such as "Thursday".
+If the function expects a parameter, then, when we call the function we must pass in a value, such as "Thursday".
 Take a look at the following example.

 ```javascript
 function printDay(day) {